ysyk2021/overcoming-obstacles-building-your-creative-problem-solving-skills/src/chapter-5-2.md

-# Tips for Identifying and Addressing Root Causes

-## Introduction

 In any problem-solving process, it is essential to identify and address the root causes rather than merely treating the symptoms.
 By understanding the underlying issues that contribute to a problem, we can develop effective solutions that have a lasting impact.
 This chapter will provide you with valuable tips and techniques for identifying and addressing root causes, enabling you to enhance your creative problem-solving skills.